Elanza-48/TourismManagementSystem/README.md

 # Tourism Management System.

-This is a educational project that replicates tourism management system.
+This is an educational project that replicates tourism management system.
-This is a stand-alone monolithic web app than implements server side REST api provider.
+This is a stand-alone monolithic web app that implements server side REST api provider.

 This monolithic system will be decomposed into several microservices in near future.